compilets/compilets/README.md

 StringBuilder().Append("a").Append("b").Append("c")
 ```

-### Generic class
+### Generics

-The type parameters of TypeScript classes can be directly translated to C++
+The type parameters of TypeScript can be directly translated to C++ template
-without much efforts:
+without much efforts for most cases:

 ```typescript
 class Generic<U> {